 I’m also known to put other specialty foods inside, such as grapes, jelly, or suet nuggets, depending on the time of year and what birds I’m trying to attract.

-I LOVE this tray feeder and own THREE of them!
-Two usually are sitting on the ground, and the other is hanging from my feeding pole.
+I LOVE this tray feeder and own a few of them!
+One is always sitting on the ground underneath my feeding station, and the other is hanging from my feeding pole.

-To attract bluebirds, you should hang the platform feeder and fill with mealworms.
-There is no way mealworms can climb out due to the high wooden wall.
+To attract bluebirds, you should hang this feeder and fill it with mealworms.
+Live mealworms shouldn’t be able to climb out due to the high wooden wall.
 There is also a screen bottom, so water drains out quickly and keeps the food dry.

-To see what I am currently using, check out my LIVE stream below!
+To see what feeders I am currently using, check out my LIVE webcam below!

 Tip #3.
 Don’t Forget That Bluebirds Need To Drink

-Believe it or not, most people never use birdbaths to attract birds to their yard!
+Believe it or not, most people never use birdbaths to attract bluebirds to their yards!